SergeyGorbunov/blinkhash-documentation/README.md

 ### Need Support?

 If you need help with an API or code-related matter, the first place to look is our [Discord](https://www.discord.gg/x2vgyZP), where I'll be available to answer any questions.
-Please do not come to me with issues regarding how to clone/setup the server.
+However, please do not come to me with issues regarding how to clone/setup the server.
 Use Google for that.

 ## Documentation